 Installing an outdoor fireplace not only keeps you warm and cozy during the winter months but also adds to the visual appeal of your house.
 As excited as you would be about getting one, there is one question that will hold you back, what should be the size of your outdoor fireplace?
 To answer that, we are going to look at some important factors and suggestions from gazebo builders that will help you land on the perfect size.
 Let’s begin!

 There are various factors when it comes to choosing the right size for your outdoor fireplace.
 Typically, an outdoor fireplace could be as small as 4x3x2, but if you were to go for a large one, it could measure 15x15x4.
 Another important factor is your yard size and the type of outdoor fireplace you are going to install.

 Typically, homeowners choose between a gas or wood fireplace.
-However, wood outdoor fireplaces when compared to gas ones are comparatively both taller and broader as they need a chimney along with a storage box underneath to store the woods.
+However, wood outdoor fireplaces, when compared to gas ones are comparatively both taller and broader as they need a chimney along with a storage box underneath to store the wood.

 This means a firebox of a wood outdoor fireplace will measure 24x24x16 or 61x61x41 centimeters.
 If you plan on installing a fireplace in your swimming pool area, you can opt for 48 inches of height and 32 inches of width.
 Plus, keep the firebox depth to 18 inches.

 There is no universal size or standard when it comes to installing outdoor fireplaces.
 The reason is that everyone has different tastes and preferences.
 Plus, the space available also varies for homeowners as some will have a sufficient amount of space to share while others will be limited.